Wang Meng (Former Qin): Late career

 Fu Jiān made Wang Meng the viceroy over six provinces—the former territory of Former Yan.
 In those six provinces, Wang had full imperial authority, an authority that Wang tried to decline repeatedly, but eventually exercised.
 In 371, he wrote to Zhang Tianxi and persuaded him to submit to Former Qin authority as a vassal.
 Later that year, he again tried to decline the responsibilities of viceroy over six provinces, and offered to govern just one province.
 Fu Jiān refused.

 In 372, Fu Jiān summoned Wang back to Chang'an to again be prime minister.
 Fu Rong succeeded him as viceroy over the six provinces.
 It was described that during this time, Wang was so capable that Fu Jiān barely had to carry out any duties of his own.
 Sima Guang had this description of Wang's abilities:

 Wang was strong in personality and understanding, honest and resolute, clean and solemn, and he understood right and wrong very well.
 He deposed incompetent officials and promoted the talented people who were hidden in the lower ranks due to their lack of connections.
 He supervised the people to tend their fields, plant mulberries, and keep silkworms, in addition to strengthening the battle training of the troops.
 Each official was competent in tasks that he was given.
 Each penalty fit the evidence of the crime.
 Therefore, the empire became rich and powerful and undefeatable.
 It was during this time that Former Qin was a most well-run state.

 In summer 375, Wang grew ill.
 In order to try to appease the spirits to save Wang's life, Fu Jiān ordered a general pardon.
 However, by autumn, Wang was near death.
 On his deathbed, he warned Fu Jiān against campaigns to conquer Eastern Jin, and stated that he believed that the Xianbei (the people of Former Yan's nobility) and the Qiang would create trouble in the future and should be watched against.
 He then died.
 However, Fu Jiãn failed to take in this last advice, and launched a major offensive against Eastern Jin in the autumn of 383, but was badly defeated at the Battle of Fei River in winter that year, severely weakening Former Qin and eventually led to its collapse in 394.

 Wang Meng's sons Wang Yong (王永) and Wang Pi (王皮) would serve as Former Qin officials, and Wang Yong would eventually be prime minister during the reign of Fu Pi, but was unable to reverse Former Qin's collapse at that time.
-One of Wang Meng's grandsons, Wang Zhen'e (王鎮惡), would later be a Jin general under Liu Yu.
+One of Wang Meng's grandsons, Wang Zhen'e, would later be a Jin general under Liu Yu.